piliph/ykil/README.md

 ====

 This project <em>(YKIL - /waɪ-kɪl/)</em> was made possible by <a href="http://www.fh-aachen.de/menschen/j.hoffmann.html">Prof. Dr. rer. nat.
 Jobst Hoffmann</a>
 due to the Software Engineering project of the University of Aachen (FH-Aachen) in Forschungszentrum J&uuml;lich.
+The developers of this project are Mansour Yaacoubi and Philip Klinkhammer.

 <br />
 <h3>Installation guide</h3>